ToAtla/PortScanner/readme.md

 Quit the program preemptively with escape characters ( presumably CTRL+C ).
 Otherwise the program ends after the scanning.

-### puzzles
+### Puzzles
 From three of the open ports there were puzzles

- - The first being that we only had to extract a given port from the message received in a.), we called this the ez port.
+ - The first being that we only had to extract a given port from the message received in a.), we called this the easy port.
  - The second was that we needed to set the evil bit in our header and send it to the evil port to get another port.
  - The third was that we needed to send a specific correctly calculated checksum to the checksum port and get back a secret message.